jboss-gpe/processFlowProvision/README.txt

 3)  database integration
     - integrated and performance tested  using postgresql
-    - all jbpm5 / drools components now using one of 3 JCA connection pools:
+    - all jbpm / drools components now using one of 3 JCA connection pools:
         1)  jbpm-core-cp
         2)  jbpm-bam
-        1)  guvnor-cp
+        3)  guvnor-cp

 4)  CDI singleton services
     - Exposes full functionality of BRMS APIs to remote clients
     - Allows for scalability / fail-over in distributed environment
     - Allows for wrapping with EJB, REST or SOAP endpoints
-    - avoids management of jbpm5/drools knowledge sessions in client code
+    - avoids management of jbpm/drools knowledge sessions in client code
     - simplifies usability of the jpm5 engine from the client perspective